-If you wish to participate in one/both of the FSA/Beneplus accounts for the new FSA plan year (begins September 1st), you MUST enroll during Open Enrollment.
+If you wish to participate in one/both of the FSA/Beneplus accounts for the new FSA plan year (begins January 1st), you MUST enroll during Open Enrollment.
 FSA/Beneplus contracts DO NOT roll from year to year – even if you have funds remaining in your FSA at the end of a plan year.
 If you do not enroll for the new plan year, you’ll still have access to any remaining funds from the previous year; however, you will not be able to contribute in the new plan year.
 If you have questions or need more information, please contact Karen Groves at LD&B Benefits Administrators: 877-532-5478 or kgroves@LDBbenefitsadmin.com.
-Please see the “What’s New?” section below for important information about the upcoming FSA Short Plan Year.

 If you miss this window of opportunity, the only changes you will be able to make to your current pre-tax benefit elections will be in conjunction with a "qualified event" like marriage or the birth of a child.

 verify personal/dependent information (required for all benefits-eligible employees)

 enroll yourself and eligible family members in our medical/dental plans

 cancel coverage for a currently enrolled family member

 enroll or re-enroll in a medical and/or dependent care reimbursement account (FSA/Beneplus)

 join the Sick Leave Bank (enrollment form must be submitted with a statement from your physician of your current state of health)